Lift Chairs at Top Mobility

 Before You Buy:

 (1) Check that the lift chair you are interested in can carry the weight capacity you need it to.
-There are different sizes of chairs designed to hold certain weight capacities.
-Many chairs offer small, medium, and large, so if the chair you like doesn’t fit your size, check to see if it offers different options.
+Lift chairs are designed to hold different weight capacities, depending on the chair, and many chairs offer small, medium, and large.
+So if the chair you like doesn’t fit your size, check to see if different options are available.

 (3) Customize your lift chair to suit your needs.
 Choose the right color and fabric for you and your space.
 Lift chairs offer many, many different fabric and color options to match your living room and lifestyle!